therion23/sinhika/README.md

 A framework and patchwork to possibly abstract from tinnitus.

+## Before you even have anything to read

+This documentation is updated frequently.
+One might even say rapidly.
+Truth be i lost a lot of my notework, so it goes "oh this bit needs to go in there" and repeat as necessary.
+You get the idea.
+As such, this project is very incomplete and even worse documented, however, i promise you that i am working on that with all my spare moments.
+Okay?
+Okay!

 ## Before you read on

 This is not run by any financial interests.
 The sinhika project is copyrighted the creators, but free for all to grab a copy and use, as long as the terms in the file LICENSE is met.